OctopusDeploy/docs/docs/deploying-applications/docker-containers/docker-registries-as-feeds.md

 It is possible that the URI to the Docker Registry will be different for the Octopus Server and the Deployment Targets.
 You can use the *Registry Path* field when configuring the Docker Registry in Octopus to provide an alternative URI to use on the Deployment Target.
 :::

-### Working with Docker Container Images in Octopus
+### Working with Docker Container Images in Octopus {#DockerRegistriesasFeeds-WorkingwithDockerContainerImagesinOctopus}

 Docker Images with the same name are grouped together and referred to (in Docker terminology) as a **repository**.
 This is very similar to how Octopus, and other package managers like NuGet, treat Packages with the same Name or ID.
 When you configure a Docker step in Octopus you choose an Image by its Name, just like you would choose a Package ID for any of the other [supported packages](/docs/packaging-applications/supported-packages.md).